FelixRizzolli/LearningHubMonolith/courses/vueschool/vuejs-3-fundamentals-with-the-composition-api/README.md

 ## Lesson 4

 - `v-model` can also take modifiers.
 Modifiers can alter the behavior of the model and are defined by adding a period followed by the modifier name.
-  - `v-model.lazy="item"` updates the item only after the input loses focus (on blur)
+  - `v-model.lazy="item"` updates the item only after the input loses focus (on blur).
-  - `v-model.number="item"` casts the data to a number
+  - `v-model.number="item"` casts the data to a number.
-  - `v-model.trim="item"` automatically removes any surrounding white space from your data
+  - `v-model.trim="item"` automatically removes any surrounding white space from your data.
-- `v-model` can also be used with textareas, selects, checkboxes, radio buttons, and more
+- `v-model` can also be used with textareas, selects, checkboxes, radio buttons, and more.

 ## Lesson 5